-The most toxic relationship is with you.
-How to heal yourself
+The most toxic relationship is the one with you.
+How to Heal Yourself

-You are more likely to get rid of toxic relationships in your life if you start with yourself.
-It is important for your mental health to keep your perceptions and expectations in check, but also not to neglect yourself.
+You have a better chance of eliminating toxic relationships in your life if you start with yourself.
+It's important for your mental health to keep your perceptions and expectations in check, but also not to neglect yourself.

-People who have a negative self-image are often overly critical and use harsh words to describe their bodies, actions, and personality traits.
-They seek the approval of others and put the needs of others before their own, trying to be helpful and pleasing to those from whom they seek approval.
-These toxic relationships arise from deep trauma and past pain that manifests as shame, self-hatred, and dangerous habits that affect their physical and mental health.
+People who have a negative view of themselves are often overly critical and use harsh words to describe their bodies, actions, and personality traits.
+They seek the approval of others and put the needs of others above their own, trying to be helpful and pleasant to those from whom they seek approval.
+These toxic relationships stem from deep trauma and past pain that manifests as shame, self-hatred, and dangerous habits that affect their physical and mental health.
 If you have such a toxic relationship with yourself, there are ways to heal.

 Set boundaries with others

-Your needs are not a priority, and it's easier to justify doing something for others, even at the risk of your own well-being, because others will perceive you as useful.
-When you prioritize the comfort of others over your own, your boundaries don't matter, and that's toxic.
-Ignoring your own comfort will only exacerbate your emotional suffering in the long run.
-Set limits with your loved ones in certain situations in order to have time to relax.
+Your needs are not a priority, and it is easier to justify doing something for others, even at the risk of your own well-being, because others will perceive you as helpful.
+When you put the comfort of others before your own, your boundaries don't matter, and that's toxic.
+Ignoring your own comfort will only make your emotional suffering worse in the long run.
+Set limits with your loved ones in certain situations to give yourself time to relax.

-Get a skincare routine that makes you feel good
+Have a beauty routine that makes you feel good

-Things like regular bedtime, personal hygiene, and a balanced diet are all ways to lift your spirits and fight symptoms of stress, self-loathing, and depression.
-Focus on small changes in your daily routine that are easy to make and that bring you joy.
+Things like a regular bedtime, personal hygiene, and a balanced diet are all ways to boost your mood and combat symptoms of stress, self-loathing, and depression.
+Focus on small changes to your daily routine that are easy to make and that will bring you joy.

-If you haven't worked out in the gym yet, it would be ideal to try doing it every day or start running.
-You don't need to invest in expensive skin care to develop healthy habits.
-The key to long-term success is managing your expectations of yourself and reducing your risk of burnout by gradually introducing healthy habits.
+If you haven't worked out at the gym yet, it would be ideal to try doing it every day or start running.
+You don't have to invest in expensive skin care to develop healthy habits.
+The key to long-term success is managing your expectations of yourself and reducing the risk of burnout by gradually introducing healthy habits.

 Do not forget!

-Rest is productive, so give it enough time every day.
+Rest is productive, so make sure you get enough time for it every day.

 Practice positive self-talk

-One of the best ways to deal with a toxic relationship with yourself is to watch how you talk to yourself.
-You will be surprised how often you insult yourself during the day by justifying your actions or helping others.
-It may seem difficult at first to switch to a positive approach, but the more you practice, the easier it will be for you to replace negative thoughts.
+One of the best ways to combat a toxic relationship with yourself is to be aware of how you talk to yourself.
+You'll be surprised how often you insult yourself throughout the day by justifying your actions or helping others.
+Changing to a positive approach may seem difficult at first, but the more you practice, the easier it will be to replace negative thoughts.

 Turn self-criticism into measurable goals.
-Instead of saying, "I failed, I'm a fool!" try remembering, "I'm proud of myself for trying!"
-You can also develop a personal mantra to practice in front of a mirror, on your way to work, or before bed.
+Instead of saying, “I failed, I'm a fool!”, try remembering, “I'm proud of myself for trying!”
+You can also develop a personal mantra that you practice in front of the mirror, on your way to work, or before bed.

 Be gentle with yourself

-Healing doesn't happen overnight.
-It's easy to become impatient, especially when you're self-critical and have high expectations of yourself.
-One of the best ways to manage your healing expectations is to seek support from a therapist.
-Even if friends and family support you, talking to a professional can bring you a sense of relief.
+Healing does not happen overnight.
+It's easy to become impatient, especially when you tend to be self-critical and have high expectations for yourself.
+One of the best ways to manage your expectations for healing is to seek support from a therapist.
+Even if friends and family are supportive, talking to a professional can bring you a sense of relief.

 PHOTO: Shutterstock